Back to California

 • The bill does not specify what happens if a ZIP Code is no longer considered undermarketed.

-• It's unclear how the public meetings will influence the department’s decisions on distressed areas.
+• It's unclear how public suggestions will be used in determining distressed areas.

 Bill History